 - Toasted chopped walnuts, optional

 - Place tea bags in a small bowl; add boiling water.
 Cover and steep for 3-5 minutes.
 Discard tea bags; set tea aside.
-Line a 15-in. x 10-in. x 1-in. baking pan with parchment paper and coat the paper with cooking spray; set aside.
+Line a 15x10x1-in. baking pan with parchment paper and coat the paper with cooking spray; set aside.

 - In a large bowl, beat the sugar, oil, eggs, tea, honey, syrup and vanilla until well blended.
 Combine the flour, cinnamon, baking powder, baking soda and cloves; gradually beat into sugar mixture until blended.
 Stir in the carrots, walnuts and raisins.
 Transfer to prepared pan (pan will be full).

-- Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool in pan on a wire rack; remove from pan and discard paper.

 - For frosting, in a large bowl, beat cream cheese and butter until light and fluffy.
 Beat in vanilla.
 Gradually beat in confectioners' sugar until smooth.

 - Using a metal 3-in. round cutter, cut 15 circles from cake.
 Cut each circle in half horizontally; place cake bottoms on a parchment paper-lined baking sheet.
 Pipe frosting over each.
 Top with remaining cake layers and frosting; sprinkle with walnuts if desired.
 Store in the refrigerator.
 Yield: 15 mini tortes.